The basic properties of NIRI's array are given here, as well as the problems that occasionally affect the quality of the raw data.

 The photo below shows the two filter wheels and pupil mask/filter wheel mounted in the NIRI optical path, the collimator can be seen between the two filter wheels.

 Below is a photo of a near-IR filter mounted in a filter holder and inserted into the NIRI filter wheel.
 The filters acquired for NIRI are from the Mauna Kea Filter Consortium set defined by the Gemini Observatory and University of Hawaii.
-The filters are 50mm in diameter and have optimised bandpass.
+The filters are 50mm in diameter and have optimized bandpass.
 See the NIRI imaging filters page for more information.

 Filter wheel #1 sitting in its opened cassette: